magento/architecture/design-documents/service-isolation/cicd-pipeline.md

-# CI/CD pipeline for service isolation
+# CI/CD tools

 ## About

-CI/CD moves to GitOps direction where pipelines (builds, deployment, etc) triggered by interaction with Git.

-In the scope of service isolation we want to have CI/CD process that would allow
-* Running tests on code change and update preview environment
-* Update stage environment (environment used for demos)
+This proposal describes desired state of CI/CD tools and focuses on developer experience of CI tools.

+### Terminology
+Preview environment - environment used by the team for internal testing and experiments, contains code for a feature that being developed.
+Stage environment - environment used by the team to demo changes to product owner.

+### Desired state of tools
+1. Interaction with CI/CD tools should be aligned GitOps approach (see [this](https://www.youtube.com/watch?v=BF3MhFjvBTU) video)
+1. CI tools should allow update preview and stage environments
-* PR delivery to mainline
+1. CI tools should allow PR delivery to mainline (auto merging of PRs)

-These steps currently are not automated.
+1. Adding new types of tests, deployment configuration, etc should not require devops team and be developer activity to not have team blockage
+1. CI tools should support Magento application that consists from multiple services (for GraphQl and service isolation)
+1. CD tools should be available to deploy Magento application that consists from multiple services (for GraphQl and service isolation)
+1. CI/CD tools that used internally to test Magento available for extension developers and system integrators
+1. CD tools should support rollback (and other deployment best practices like blue/greed deployment)
+1. Publication also triggered from Git

 ### Use cases (current and future)
 1. Run builds on code change
-1. Update preview environment used by the team for testing
+1. Update preview and stage environment used by the team for testing
-1. Update stage environment used by the team for demos
-1. Automatically merge pull requests after approval and builds are passed
+1. Automatically merge pull requests after approval if builds are passed
 1. Run builds for multiple repo combinations (open source + bundled extensions, commerce + bundled extensions, commerce only, etc)
 1. Specify what type of tests to run, all or only unit tests for instance
 1. Specify branches in each repository to use for a build